szervoudakis/moviemania/README.md

 - Complete PHPUnit test coverage
 - Implement advanced caching strategies
 - Enhance AJAX-based filtering with more parameters
+- Implement Watchlist functionality
-- Implement React to the Front-end
+- Implement MyProfile page

 ## 🏆 About the Author
 This project is built and maintained by **Stefanos Zervoudakis**, a Full-Stack Developer specializing in **Drupal, PHP, and modern web development techniques**.
 Passionate about **clean code, best practices, and performance optimization**.